hanford/rolldown-advancedChunks-reproduction/README.md

 ### Bun Development

 This repo includes a small Bun plugin that mimics a subset of the React Router Vite plugin.
 It generates the route config used by `app/routes.ts` and intercepts route modules imported with the `?__react-router-build-client-route` query to re-export the client-facing symbols.
+The plugin also registers itself at runtime so dynamic imports work under `Bun.serve()`.
 Enable it via `bunfig.toml`:

 ```toml
 [serve]